Sklavit/streamlit_ds_chat/readme.md

-Title
+# Streamlit app for DS chat with Google Vertex AI and Coiled integration

-feat: add Streamlit app for DS chat with Google Vertex AI and Coiled integration
+**This is an extract from another repository.
+Sadly, all commit history is lost.**

 Overview
 Introduced a new Streamlit application for data science chat functionality using Google Vertex AI.